tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 whether it is worth for you to learn a certain word or not.
 Words that appear more frequently than others are more useful.

+If you have downloaded the full collection of dictionaries for Yomichan linked above, you should have the frequency lists as well.
+Below I provide a separate link for those who are only interested in the frequency lists.

 <p align="center">
 	<a class="download_button" href="https://t.me/ajatt_tools/109">Download</a>
 </p>